 Q: What nationality are you?

-A: Although my family heritage is European (Irish, German, French to name a few, with a Dutch last name), I’m an American citizen, having been born in the United States.
+A: Although my family heritage is European, I’m an American citizen, having been born in the United States.

 Q: Do you speak French?